 How it Began

-In early April 2020, Abba Swiatycki and Mordechai Serle fatefully crossed paths.
+In early April 2020, Abba Swiatycki and Mordy Serle fatefully crossed paths.
 They were each searching for treatments for acutely ill family members who were fighting for their lives in intensive care units.
 They were told, independently, that convalescent COVID-19 plasma transfusions could help their relatives in theory, but that the plasma simply wasn't available in their hospitals.
-Mordechai and Abba initiated a campaign to recruit plasma donors, teaming up with Chaim Lebovits, a longtime volunteer patient advocate who had already been independently recruiting donors for a different hospital.
+Mordy and Abba initiated a campaign to recruit plasma donors, teaming up with Chaim Lebovits, a longtime volunteer patient advocate who had already been independently recruiting donors for a different hospital.
 Their collective efforts quickly grew into what is now the Covid Plasma Initiative Foundation.

 The Impact in Treatment